Neutrino transition dipole moments in light of the KM3NeT event: INTRODUCTION

 Explanations invoking new physics have also been explored.
-These include scenarios such as neutrinos from primordial black holes~\cite{Boccia:2025hpm,Klipfel:2025jql,Anchordoqui:2025xug}, decaying dark matter~\cite{Kohri:2025bsn,Borah:2025igh,Murase:2025uwv}, or exotic contributions to neutrino production in cosmic-ray collisions~\cite{Alves:2025xul}.
-Even if the astrophysical origin remains uncertain, the extreme energy of KM3-230213A makes it a powerful probe of new physics affecting neutrino propagation or detection, including Lorentz-invariance violation~\cite{Satunin:2025uui,Yang:2025kfr,Cattaneo:2025uxk}, exotic matter effects~\cite{Dev:2025czz}, resonance-assisted active–sterile oscillations \cite{Brdar:2025azm}, neutrino self-interactions~\cite{He:2025bex}, and dark matter–neutrino scattering~\cite{Bertolez-Martinez:2025trs}.
+These include scenarios such as neutrinos from primordial black holes~\cite{Boccia:2025hpm,Klipfel:2025jql,Anchordoqui:2025xug} (see, however, ~\cite{Airoldi:2025opo}), decaying dark matter~\cite{Kohri:2025bsn,Borah:2025igh,Murase:2025uwv,Barman:2025hoz}, or exotic contributions to neutrino production in cosmic-ray collisions~\cite{Alves:2025xul}.
+Even if the astrophysical origin remains uncertain, the extreme energy of KM3-230213A makes it a powerful probe of new physics affecting neutrino propagation or detection, including Lorentz-invariance violation~\cite{Satunin:2025uui,Yang:2025kfr,Cattaneo:2025uxk}, exotic matter effects~\cite{Dev:2025czz}, resonance-assisted active–sterile oscillations \cite{Brdar:2025azm}, neutrino self-interactions~\cite{He:2025bex}, and dark matter–neutrino scattering~\cite{Mondol:2025uuw,Esteban:2025wbv,Bertolez-Martinez:2025trs}.

 As emphasized previously in the context of future neutrino observatories, such as GRAND \cite{GRAND:2018iaj}, POEMMA \cite{POEMMA:2020ykm}, or IceCube-Gen2~\cite{IceCube:2019pna}, in~\cite{Huang:2022pce}, neutrinos offer a unique opportunity to test the transition dipole moment between active and sterile neutrinos with TeV-scale masses.
 The detection of KM3NeT-230213A provides the first real data at these extreme energies and gives us an unexpected opportunity to explore this portal.
 In this work, we study the implications of the event for the transition dipole scenario and assess the corresponding constraints.
 We prefer to remain agnostic as to the origin of the neutrino and instead focus on local effects.
-The transition dipole interaction adds to the opacity that the neutrino encounters on its way to the detector at Earth and can prevent it from reaching the instrumented volume.
-As the event is already highly unusual, an additional suppression of the flux is not plausible, and we can limit the credible parameters of the dipole portal by requiring that the new physics opacity does not exceed $\mathcal{O}(1)$.
+The transition dipole interaction leads to repeated upscattering of the active neutrino into a sterile state, followed by prompt decay back into an active neutrino and a photon.
+While this process does not remove the neutrino from the beam, it degrades its energy efficiently.
+As the event is already highly unusual and reconstructed at an extreme energy, a significant energy degradation along the trajectory to the detector is not plausible.
+We, therefore, constrain the parameters of the dipole portal by requiring that energy losses induced by local interactions do not substantially reduce the neutrino energy before detection.

 This work is organized as follows: In Sec.~\ref{sec:event}, we discuss the KM3-230213A event and summarize the aspects of the observation that are important for our analysis.
 Next, in Sec.~\ref{sec: Transition Dipole Portal} we introduce the transition dipole portal and compute the key contribution to the cross section at Earth.
 We then move on and estimate the limit on the dipole portal strength $\mu$ based on the optical depth in Sec.~\ref{sec:limits}.
 Finally, we present our conclusions in Sec.~\ref{sec:conclusions}.